-INEC personnel caught undermining polls 'll face prosecution - Benue REC
+INEC personnel caught undermining Polls 'll face prosecution - Benue REC

-The Independent National Electoral Commission, INEC, has warned that its personnel caught engaging in activities to undermine the coming Governorship and State Assembly election will face prosecution and committed to prison.
+The Independent National Electoral Commission, INEC, has warned that any of its personnel caught engaging in activities to undermine the coming Governorship and State Assembly election will face prosecution and committed to prison.

 He said the Commission was bothered by the perception that some of the adhoc staff were working with politicians to influence the outcome of elections and would not tolerate such unacceptable conduct.